The Best Circular Saws Australia, Information, Buyers Guides, Comparisons and Reviews

 Circular saws are categorised by the diameter of the blade they use (the measurement across the blade, or the distance from one side to another).
 The larger the diameter of the circular saw blade, the deeper the saw is able to cut.

-There are five main sizes available:
+There are five main circular saw sizes available in Australia:

 160mm (6 ¼“)